ufal/multi-inpaint-coco/data/ro_cs_diffs.md

 COCO en 328: A plate with a peanut butter sandwich, ham, and tomatoes.
-COCO en 332: a large group of horse with men riding on a few of them COCO en 353: a black couch a green chair a red chair a mirror and a ceiling fan COCO en 412: Pasta with sauce and broccoli on white plate.
+COCO en 332: a large group of horse with men riding on a few of them COCO en 353: a black couch a green chair a red chair a mirror and a ceiling fan COCO en 388: A man eating a sandwich off of a white plate.
+COCO en 412: Pasta with sauce and broccoli on white plate.
+COCO en 425: A goat standing up against the side of a house covered in grass.
 COCO en 442: Two boys riding on a single bicycle on a city street COCO en 447: A man holding one frisbee and throwing another.
+COCO en 456: A big black dog standing behind a crowd of people.
 COCO en 460: a large tower that has a big clock at top COCO en 472: A small white boat sits on some calm water under a snow capped mountain.
 COCO en 480: there is a large bowl with vegetables and broccoli in it